malinborn/pyrus-register-terminator/README.md

 ### Prerequisites:
 - Python 3.11+;
 - Admin access to pyrus forms you want to clean;
 - "creds.txt" file with your login and security key.
-It should contains two rows - first for the login and second for the key;
+It should contain two rows - first for the login and second for the key;
 - You have installed dependencies - ```pip install requirements.txt```.
 ---